samdutton/transcripter/README.md

-# Create readable transcripts from Google developer YouTube captions
+# Create readable transcripts from YouTube captions

 This is a Node application that processes caption files from Google, Android and Chrome Developer channels to create readable transcripts.